Anjeanette T. Brown, MD, FACS, Physician

 - Society of Surgical Oncology Breast Surgery Fellowship at Bryn Mawr Hospital

-Dr. Anjeanette Brown is a board-certified general surgeon with a special interest in breast health.
+Anjeanette Brown, MD, FACS is board-certified general surgeon, Certified by The American Board of Surgery, with a special interest in breast health.
 She is a member of the prestigious American College of Surgeons, Society of Surgical Oncology and The American Society of Breast Surgeons.

 After completing her Doctorate of Medicine from the University of Maryland School of Medicine, Dr. Brown served four years in the United States Navy.
 She served as the general medical officer on board a combat support ship for over 600 enlisted and naval officers.
 After deployment, she served as the squadron doctor at Naval Weapons Station Earle, in Colts Neck NJ.
 Dr. Brown also served on board the USNS Comfort, a medical treatment facility activated to provide support during rescue operations in New York City following the attacks on September 11, 2001.